 However, it is recognised that some users will go over the Fair Use Quota.

 License: Personal, non-commercial or educational use for a single user only.
-Block subscriptions can be purchased for Academic institutions, clubs and societies and the subscription rate depends upon the number of users.
+Block subscriptions can be purchased for Schools, Colleges and Higher Education Academic institutions and the subscription rate depends upon the number of users.
 See below for more information on multiple user subscriptions.

 Please contact us via e-mail at firstname.lastname@example.org if you wish to purchase a block subscription.

-We do accept cheques or postal order for £39.95 and made payable to "Digital Documents".
+We do accept cheques or postal order for £41.50 + VAT and made payable to "ARCHI Information Systems Ltd".
 Email us for more details.

 More than 85% of the sites listed in the ARCHI UK database are accurate to 6 or more figures in the UK National Grid Referencing System (eg TL 065 0227).
 This is the accepted accuracy for archaeological reporting with respect to the publications (eg journals, books and archaeological reports) the data has been sourced from.
 A 6 figure co-ordinate means that the site/find will be within the 100 metre square referenced by the co-ordinate.